 No Products in the Cart

-All our leggings and bras will now be made out of a blend of Tencel® Lyocell from eucalyptus (66%), GOTS certified organic cotton (GOTS ensures the growing and manufacturing/dyeing is organic) (28%) and spandex (6%).
-Lyocell and organic cotton are ranked Class B on the environmental benchmark.
+Our natural fibre Breeze and Euphoria leggings and Embrace Bras made out of a blend of Tencel®Lyocell from eucalyptus, GOTS certified organic cotton (GOTS ensures the growing and manufacturing/dyeing is organic), and spandex (6%).
+Our recycled polyester leggings are made from Unifi's Repreve® recycled polyester yarns.

 Lyocell is the new kid on the block when it comes to cellulose fibres.
 I could go on and on (and if you are interested you could dive into Lenzing’s 126 page 2017 sustainability report, or this article provides a clear summary and explains how lyocell compares to earlier generations of cellulose fibres), but I’ll just sum up some of the main advantages for you:

 The Tencel® Lyocell we're using is made by Lenzing, a renowned Austrian company, and has won many environmental awards like the European Eco-Label, which means it complies with high environmental standards for production and products

 What’s revolutionary about Tencel® manufacturing is that 99.8 percent of the solvent (magnesium bisulphite) is recovered and reused using a closed loop manufacturing process.
 The remaining emissions are broken down in biological water treatment plants.
 The solvent is not acidic, does not remain in the fibre, and has been proven harmless.

 Factories producing Tencel® are designed and operated to achieve low levels of emissions and minimize energy consumption.

 The eucalyptus forests from which its cellulose is obtained are also carefully managed and harvested.
 Eucalyptus grows quickly and without irrigation, pesticides, fertilizers or genetic manipulation; it can also be planted on marginal land that cannot be used for food crops.